oAndreAmaral/MasterThesis/README.md

 All this work is of the authorship of André Carneiro Amaral

 [Theoretical Studies Folder](https://github.com/oAndreAmaral/MasterThesis/tree/Preliminary-Work/Theoretical%20Studies) - Find the necessary theoretical background for this work.

+[Practical Implementation Folder](https://github.com/oAndreAmaral/MasterThesis/tree/Preliminary-Work/Practical%20Implementation) - Find the code used to compute the models for this work.